 I‘ve heard that the Palmer Land Trust’s project on the Bessemer Ditch is doing some unique conservation work, can you describe the project?

 The Bessemer Ditch Project is a landmark project in many respects.
 We were a bit unfortunate that we came to the table late.
-The Pueblo Board of Waterworks, which serves the citizens of Pueblo under their charter to deliver potable water to its citizens and industries, had made a major purchase about a decade ago and purchased around 5,500 acres of land.
-In the Bessemer system, you also give one share of the Bessemer Irrigating Company along with your land title.
-Pueblo, like most municipalities, was only interested in the water right, so they bought the shares and then put a dry-up covenant.
-However, they leased the land and water back to the farmers for at least a twenty-year period.
+The Pueblo Board of Waterworks, which serves the citizens of Pueblo under their charter to deliver potable water to its citizens and industries, had made a major purchase about a decade ago and purchased approximately 5,300 shares from Bessemer Ditch shareholders.
+Under the Bessemer Ditch system one share irrigates one acre of land.
+The Pueblo Board of Water Works agreed to lease the water back to the farmers for a twenty-year period as part of the sale.

 It was very attractive to a number of families on that ditch.
 They were compensated well and had a chance to keep farming to make a transition over the twenty years.
 No one knows what is going to happen after the twenty-year period, but ultimately if Pueblo wants to put that water into use, then land needs to be dried up.
 The question then becomes: what happens to the dried-up land and what happens to the physical landscape?
 I can speak to personal experience, that irrigated land generally works best when there is continuity in the landscape.
 Being the only irrigated farm in an area where nothing else is green is not a great thing.
 That is nothing but an invitation to every pest in the area….it certainly brings repercussions.